Welcome to The Dickerson Site- Updated 3/26/2025, please see News & Updates section

 Dickerson- Bergmann 761510 with Bergman's name misspelled

-The most unique aspect of the Valley 761510 is the ferrules.
-While mic’ing the rod, Per Brandin discovered that it actually had size 16 and 11 rather than 15 and 10 ferrules.
+The most unique aspect of the Valley 761510 are the ferrules.
+While mic’ing the rod, Per Brandin discovered that it actually had size 16 and 11 rather than 15 and 10 ferrules, so technically, the rod is a 761611.
 While Dickerson was known for putting undersized ferrules on finished rods, apparently in this case he decided not to.
-The odd design of this rod could be what makes it so great and different, perhaps like a lab accident resulting in a fabulous new discovery.
+The odd design of this rod could be what makes it so great and different, perhaps like a lab accident resulting in a new discovery.

 Dickerson 761510 with size 16 and 10 ferrules

-Dickerson 761510 rod bag- The flap that once adorned this Dickerson rod bag can apparently be a maddening addition to a three piece rod with a narrow tube in which the rod and bag are a tight fit.
-Therefore, it is understandable that someone would simply snip the entire top flap off with what appear to be a dull pair of scissors. /S
+1957 Dickerson 761510 Bergmann rod bag- Gone is the flap that once adorned this Dickerson rod bag for a three piece rod.
+The fold over hood, narrow tube, and four section contents amount to a tight fit.
+It is understandable that someone would simply cut the entire top flap off with what appears to be a dull pair of scissors.

 -Marc Bourgea